Rockies vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Kutter Crawford (1-3) will take to the mound for the Red Sox and make his fifth start of the season.
+- The Red Sox's Garrett Whitlock (3-2) will make his seventh start of the season.

+- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

+- In six starts, Whitlock has pitched through or past the fifth inning four times.
+He has a season average of 5.3 frames per outing.

 |Opponent